GauravBh1010tt/DL-Seq2Seq/README.md

 <img src="https://github.com/GauravBh1010tt/DL-Seq2Seq/blob/master/figs/nmt_attn.JPG" width="750">

 ### Train the models
 If you want to train the model from scratch, then use the following command.
-The hyperparamters can be changed in the main.py script.
+You can set the hyperparamters in the main.py script.
 The trained model would be saved in **saved_model** folder.
 ```python
 $ python main.py
 ```